RENESYS/Tetris/README.md

 User can play the game in console window using keyboard.

 Also this game support file command.
-When the user type some command letters on file, program will move blocks.
+When the user type some command letters on file, program will read and move blocks.